Leadership Team

 At NICJR, Darcell provides leadership, training, and technical assistance for organizations across the country.
 He leads Life Coaching and violence intervention training as well as supervises a team of Life Coaches in the Bay Area.

-Isabel Tayag Parker, Operations & Communications Coordinator
+Isabel Tayag Parker, Operations and Communications Coordinator

 Isabel graduated from the University of San Francisco where she received a B.A. in Sociology with an emphasis in Criminology, Law and Society.
 Prior to joining NICJR, Isabel was a Policy Fellow with the San Francisco Public Defender’s Office and Digital Organizing Fellow with Justice Teams Network (JTN), where she supported grassroots organizing efforts in the San Francisco Bay Area.
 Isabel also serves as a Project Director for No More Tears (NMT), a violence and crime prevention program founded by incarcerated men at San Quentin State Prison.
 At NMT, Isabel leads the infrastructure and capacity building efforts of the organization as it works to expand its reentry, community, and youth programming.